 This is often the case when a manufacturer has limited or no expertise in a particular manufacturing step such as labelling, packaging or product testing.
 They may choose to sub-contract those steps to other manufacturers with more expertise in that area, meaning many veterinary products in Australia are produced in multiple facilities.

 Arrangements between parties involved in contract manufacture must not compromise the quality of the finished product.
-GMP agreements must be in place and must specify responsibilities—and accountability—of each party involved.
+GMP agreements must be in place and must specify responsibilities – and accountability – of each party involved.
 The arrangements must also ensure that the activities being undertaken comply with the appropriate Code of Good Manufacturing Practice.

 Complying with conditions